cacilhas/microcli/kodumaro-http-cli/README.md

   help     Print this message or the help of the given subcommand(s)

 Options:
-  -j, --json                           data items from the command line are serialized as a JSON object -f, --form                           data items from the command line are serialized as form fields
       --raw <RAW>                      allows you to pass raw request data without extra processing -o, --output <OUTPUT>                save output to file instead of stdout -d, --download                       do not print the response body to stdout; rather, download it and store it in a file